-With emerging technologies transforming the digital marketing landscape in a matter of months, CMOs need to keep on top of key trends and adopt innovation into marketing strategy when appropriate.
+With emerging technologies transforming the digital marketing landscape in months, CMOs need to keep on top of critical trends and adopt innovation into marketing strategy when appropriate.
 That can be your way as a successful CMO moving forward.

-The COVID-19 pandemic is forcing CMOs of all types across industries to update their thinking and approach to customers, offerings and value — likely for the long haul.
+The COVID-19 pandemic forced CMOs of all types across industries to update their thinking and approach to customers, offerings, and value — likely for the long haul.
 Marketing technologies can help here increase the effectiveness of marketing activities.

-In these circumstances, more responsibility is likely to be placed on a skilled CMO than ever before.
-It is therefore vital that the CMO drives digital innovation and is prepared with the ‘Next Normal’ plan that can be quickly put into place.
+In these circumstances, more responsibility is likely placed on a skilled CMO than ever.
+Therefore, it is vital that the CMO drives digital innovation and is prepared with the ”Next Normal” to put things into place quickly.
 Learn more about global executives’ perspectives in IBM’s C-Suite Study 2021.

 How to Succeed as a C-level Marketing Professional

-The path to becoming a successful marketing executive is not an easy one whatever type of CMOs you are.
+The path to becoming a successful marketing executive is not easy, whatever type of CMOs you are.

-A CMO must be creative and forward-thinking — qualities which you can acquire through education and training.
-Otherwise it may be difficult for senior marketers like you to stand out.
+A CMO must be creative and forward-thinking — qualities you can acquire through education and training.
+Otherwise, it may be difficult for senior marketers like you to stand out.

-Here are a few thoughts on how to succeed as a CMO:
+Here are a few thoughts on how to succeed as a CMO professional:

 - Actively explore and experiment with new trends and marketing technologies that you believe will move the needle for your company.

 - Actively collaborate with both senior executives and key departments within your organization.
-This will help you to come up with actionable insights and share knowledge and experiences.
+This will help you develop actionable insights and share knowledge and experiences.

-- Invest time in developing your skills in AI digital marketing.
+- Invest time in developing your skills in AI-powered digital marketing.

 - Gather ideas for implementing AI and data into your marketing strategy.

-- Ensure that your efforts are aligned with the corporate strategy and cross-functional plans.
+- Ensure that your efforts align with the corporate strategy and cross-functional plans.

-- Create a clear vision for how you can improve the organization’s marketing operations and prospecting, as a CMO.
+- Create a clear vision for how you can improve the organization’s marketing and prospecting operations, as a CMO.

 - Drive digital advertising innovation.